dwsmart32/dwsmart32/README.md

 ##  Major

-- Naval Architecture and Ocean Enginnering (NAOE)
+- Naval Architecture and Ocean Engineering (NAOE)
 - System Semiconductor Engineering for A.I.
 (SSEA)